mvolkmann/glove/README.md

 ## Layout Widgets

-Layout is heavily based on ideas from SwiftUI.
+Layout is heavily based on ideas from SwiftUI and borrows the names `HStack`, `VStack`, `ZStack`, and `Spacer`.
-The following widgets are used to layout the graphical widgets.
+The "stack" widgets each hold child widgets.
+Complex layouts can be defined by nesting stack widgets inside other stack widgets.

 ### `HStack`